bartvandebiezen/css-conventions/README.md

 ### Other spacing conventions

-- Remove spaces before and after a selector combinator (e.g. '>').
+- Add spaces before and after a selector combinator (e.g. ' > ').
 - Remove spaces before selector delimiter (',').
 - Add a space between selector and opening brace ('{').
 - Add a line break after the opening brace ('{').